-Since 2017, Engine Shed has been hosting a day of hands-on tech workshops for the Future Brunels programme, which is run by the ss Great Britain Trust.
-The programme works with many large engineering firms across the region but had not worked with the smaller companies that Engine Shed and SETsquared Bristol are home to.
+Since 2017, we’ve been hosting a day of hands-on tech workshops for Year 9 pupils across 4 schools in Bristol, in collaboration with large regional engineering firms and smaller companies that Engine Shed and SETsquared Bristol are home to.

 At Engine Shed we are dedicated to building an inclusive and sustainable ecosystem in the Bristol city region.
-This starts with young people, and inspiring the future workforce to consider careers in the tech, digital, and low carbon sectors.
+This starts with young people, and inspiring the future workforce to consider careers in the tech, digital, and sustainability sectors.
 Currently, adults from Bristol’s diverse community backgrounds are under-represented in these fields, and the Future Brunels programme, like our own Diverse Workforce for the Future project, helps to offer young people from these demographics access to Bristol’s thriving tech scene.